-In order to set yourself up for the best sleep in the winter, be sure to integrate these tips into your daily habits:
+In order to set yourself up for the best sleep this winter be sure to add these tips into your daily habits:

 - Stay active: While it can be hard to find the motivation for outdoor workouts when it's cold, be sure to make a workout happen a few times a week -- even an at-home routine is great.
 Exercise supports better sleep habits.
 Just ensure you’re not working out too close to your bedtime.
 Aim to get your workout done at least 4-5 hours before you hit the hay if not earlier in your day.

 - Watch your alcohol intake: With all the eggnog and hot-buttered rum in circulation, it's easy to want more than a drink or two.
 Alcohol does make you drowsy and can help you fall asleep faster, but it also disturbs your sleep and diminishes its quality.
 Alcohol also decreases the amount of REM sleep you get.

 - Resist the urge to nap: The shorter days and cooler temperatures leave us wanting to cozy up on the couch and have a little nap.
 Make sure you’re not napping daily for more than 45 minutes as it can be extremely disruptive to your sleep schedule.
 Try a power nap of 15-20 minutes to give you a boost.

 - Keep your regular sleep schedule: It's easy to feel like it's worth it to stay up late during the holidays to catch up with friends and family who may have extra time, but those late nights can wreak havoc on your sleep schedule.
 It’s fine to stay up a little late during the holidays, but try to limit it to no more than an hour off of your regular schedule.